Anglophone Crisis: 2024

 On 1 October, separatists across the Anglophone regions celebrated Ambazonia's independence day with parades and meetings.
 In many of the major cities, the streets were deserted due to separatist-imposed ghost towns.
 Separatists held large parades in rural areas.
 A group known as the Ambazonia State Army, led by "General Talk and Do", held a military parade in Kikaikom.
 ADF commander "General Sumanguru" organized a similar parade in Momo department.
 On 8 October, Cameroonian forces raided a separatist stronghold in the village of Effa in Momo.
 A separatist commander known as "General Popo" was killed.
 On 9 October, two Cameroonian soldiers were killed in a separatist ambush in Mbingo, Boyo department.
 A separatist group known as the "Pythons of Boyo," led by "General Nyih", claimed responsibility.
 On 12 October, seven separatist fighters from Widikum surrendered and joined the Disarmament, Demobilization and Reintegration Centre in Bamenda.
 On 16 October, separatists executed two alleged gang members in Bali Nyonga, after a mob had seized them and handed them over to the separatists.
 On 18 October, six suspected Ambazonian separatists were arrested by Nigerian police in Akamkpa, Cross River State.
 On 26 October, following a public screening of a documentary on President Paul Biya organized by the ruling party, two residents were shot dead and a municipal official was abducted and murdered by unidentified gunmen in Bamenda II.
 Gunmen also attacked the Government Bilingual High School in Bamenda; one student was injured in the attack.
 No separatist group claimed responsibility.
 On 29 October, three suspected separatists were arrested by Cameroonian forces in a military operation in Kedjom Ketinguh, Ngo-Ketunjia.

-On 2 November, the Rapid Intervention Battalion (BIR) opened two new bases in Nguti and Alou, with the aim of combating ghost towns and increasing security along the Kumba-Mamfe road.
+On 2 November, the BIR opened two new bases in Nguti and Alou, with the aim of combating ghost towns and increasing security along the Kumba-Mamfe road.
 On 4 November, a young man was killed in Mulang, Bamenda.
 Locals claimed that he was killed by soldiers.
 On 11 November, Cameroonian soldiers tortured a group of civilians in Ngoketunjia for several hours, killed one of them, and looted his possessions.
 On 14 November, separatist fighters abducted Langsi Abel, a former mayor of Bafut.
 He was released after eight days.
 On 15 November, armed men burned a man to death on Ayaba Street in Bamenda using tyres.
 On 17 November, separatist fighters attacked a vehicle on the Ndu-Foumban road, killing two civilians and a soldier.
 One more civilian was injured.
 The Ambazonia State Army claimed responsibility.
 On 24 November, Cameroonian forces ambushed and killed at least five ADF fighters in Nchulam, Bamenda, including a commander known as "General Weapon" and his deputy, "Colonel Mami".
 On 29 November, a police officer was killed and another was injured by separatist fighters in Bamenda.